ShubhJ1999/test-project-fineprint/README.md

   2. Batches
      - Batches is designed to be informative about the students.
+     - Consist three different Tabs for various Batches.
      - Different Cards for various single data displays.
 Uses static data initially.
-     - Consist three different Tabs for various Batches.
-     - Each Tab fetch similar data from the JSONServer, hence shifting tabs won't show any change.
+     - Each Tab fetch similar data from the JSONServer, yet the data differs with shifting tabs dynamically.
      - Static API is created to fetch local data and dynamically modifiable.